suji0131/Lane_Detection/writeup.md

 Another is we have to fine tune parameters for every possible colors or scenarios

-The drawn lines are wiggling, not smoothly transitioning
+The drawn lines are wiggling in some parts of video, not smoothly transitioning

 ###2.
 Suggest possible improvements to your pipeline